What can you do with a bachelor's in early childhood education?

 Kindergarten teacher

 As a kindergarten teacher, you'll teach children basic math, language, and social skills.
-These professionals generally work in a classroom setting with students who are all around the age of five.
+These professionals generally work in a classroom setting with students around the age of five.
 Additional tasks include creating lesson plans, communicating with parents, and evaluating student progress.

 - BLS projected growth rate (2023-33): -1%